 Today our gay Nepal hike begins with a short descent and bridge crossing, followed by a steep ascent through a shaded, cool forest.
 This takes us to the village of Thyangboche, from which we’ll descend to the end of the tree-line, followed by one more climb to Pangboche (3,930m/13,000ft) where we’ll spend the night.
 The Lama Sange Dorje (who brought Buddhism to the region) is said to have flown here from his Tibetan monastery, over the Himalayas no less.
 Today’s hike: about 4 hours.

 Passing through yak pastures before the area’s true sparseness reveals itself, we’ll encounter few villages, the odd wildlife, and perhaps a sherpa on our way to Pheriche (4,280m/14,500ft).
 For the next few days, the simple tea houses will reflect our serene surroundings… allow yourself to be immersed in this Buddhist calm.
 Today’s hike: about 4 hours.

-Today you may rest or partake in our optional (but highly recommended) acclimatization hike.
+Today our gay Nepal adventure offers the opportunity to rest or partake in our optional (but highly recommended) acclimatization hike.
 We’ll either visit Nagajun Hill (5,050m,16,570ft) or Chukkhung village, soaking up views of lakes, glaciers, and famous peaks like Ama Dablam and Makalu.
 Today’s hike: about 5 hours.